 How often does my adult cat need vaccination?

 Adult feline vaccine durations vary.
-Leukemia is annual, and FVRcp and rabies given on a 3 year rotation to minimize the number of injections per visit.
+Leukemia is annual, and FVRCP and rabies are given on a 3-year rotation to minimize the number of injections per visit.

 Are there any risk associated with vaccines?

 Vaccines are very safe.
 We will be happy to discuss any concerns you may have for your individual pet.